This article gives information about the Monsido IP Addresses used, Data Hosting, and Security policies.

 This section gives information about what is required from an implementation perspective.

-As long as it is internet-accessible, nothing needs to be installed or added to your current infrastructure in order for Monsido to crawl your website.
-Monsido's statistics and pages are prioritized by the number of views have a script that can be added to your Google Tag Manager.
+As long as it is internet-accessible, nothing needs to be installed or added to your current infrastructure for Monsido to crawl your website.
+Monsido's statistics and pages are prioritized by the number of views and have a script that can be added to your Google Tag Manager.

 For more information, see the User Guide chapter: